Zach Braff's movie, Michael Douglas & Diane KeatonBy Gerri Miller

 Weddings are separated from joyous holidays so as not to minimize the joy of either the wedding or the holiday by linking two celebrations in one.
 Weddings are not held on mournful holidays, like Yom Kippur, because the joy of a wedding and the sobriety of the holiday do not mix.

 Jewish/interfaith weddings may occur anywhere.
 Some people hold them in their family's synagogue, and weddings are often held in banquet halls and out of doors.
-If your ceremony is co-officiated, it is important to clear wedding cites with your officiants prior to contracting for a wedding.
-Some other traditions will require ceremonies to occur in oors or in a house of worship.
-Also, some clergy, Jewish and others, will not officiate in another tradition's house of worship or in an interfaith chapel where other tradition's symbol's are present.
+If your ceremony is co-officiated, it is important to clear wedding sites with your officiants prior to contracting for a wedding.
+Some other traditions will require ceremonies to occur indoors or in a house of worship.
+Also, some clergy, Jewish and others, will not officiate in another tradition's house of worship or in an interfaith chapel where other tradition's symbols are present.